-State 4

-Reconstructed Wet-mesic Savanna State
+State 4 Reconstructed Savanna State

 Savanna reconstructions have become an important tool for repairing natural ecological functions and providing habitat protection for numerous grassland dependent species.
 Because the historic plant and soil biota communities of the tallgrass prairie were highly diverse with complex interrelationships, historic savanna replication cannot be guaranteed on landscapes that have been so extensively manipulated for extended timeframes (Kardol and Wardle 2010; Fierer et al. 2013).
 Therefore, ecological restoration should aim to aid the recovery of degraded, damaged, or destroyed ecosystems.
 A successful restoration will have the ability to structurally and functionally sustain itself, demonstrate resilience to the natural ranges of stress and disturbance, and create and maintain positive biotic and abiotic interactions (SER 2002).
 The reconstructed savanna state is the result of a long-term commitment involving a multi-step, adaptive management process.
-Oak plantings or selective tree thinning of non-oak species will be required in order to reproduce the overstory canopy (Asbjornsen et al. 2005).
+Tree plantings may be required in order to reproduce the overstory canopy (Asbjornsen et al. 2005; Dettman and Mabry 2008).
 Diverse, species-rich seed mixes may be important to utilize as they allow the site to undergo successional stages that exhibit changing composition and dominance over time (Smith et al. 2010).
-On-going management via prescribed fire and/or light grazing can help the site progress from an early successional community dominated by annuals and some weeds to a later seral stage composed of native perennial grasses, forbs, shrubs, and eventually mature oaks.
-Establishing a prescribed fire regime that mimics natural disturbance patterns can increase native species cover and diversity while reducing cover of non-native forbs and grasses.
+On-going management via prescribed fire and/or light grazing can help the site progress from an early successional community dominated by annuals and some weeds to a later seral stage composed of native perennial grasses, forbs, shrubs, and eventually mature bur oaks.
+Establishing a prescribed fire regime that mimics natural disturbance patterns can increase native species cover and diversity while reducing cover of nonnative forbs and grasses.
 Light grazing alone can help promote species richness, while grazing accompanied with fire can control the encroachment of undesirable woody vegetation (Brudvig et al. 2007).

-Community 4.1 Early Successional Reconstructed Oak Savanna
+Community 4.1 Early Successional Reconstructed Savanna